Aniketsinghlodhi/Aniketsinghlodhi/README.md

 🛠️ Working on: Capstone - "Blockchain-Based Voting System"
 💡 Exploring: Ethical Hacking, AI Agents, and Full-Stack Development
 📫 Reach me at: aniketlodhi@icloud.com
-🌍 Fun Fact: I run on curiosity, chai, and code.
+🌍 Fun Fact: I run on curiosity ,exploration, chai, and code.

 <!---
 Aniketsinghlodhi/Aniketsinghlodhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.